 - There are two kinds of dowels involved with this system.

 SHORT DOWELS lend vertical support to a cake, preventing it from getting squished or crushed by the cake stacked above.

 LONG POINTED DOWELS lend horizontal support, preventing the tiers of the cake from sliding side-to-side or slipping apart.

 VIDEO #1: How to Use Wood Dowels in Stacked Cakes

 VIDEO #2: Stacked Cake Assembly Using Wood Dowels

 Best Kind of Dowels to Buy

-I like the Wilton 12″ long, 1/4″ diameter bamboo rods.
+I like the Wilton 12″ long, 1/4″ diameter bamboo rods (commission earned).
 They are stiffer than most kinds of wood and cut more cleanly as well.
 This is my go-to dowel for both short vertical supports and long pointed supports.
 As for thicker support dowels, I buy those at the hardware store so I can pick my preferred sizes.

 List of Items Needed